sta-szek/pojo-tester/src/book/why-use/README.md

 # Why Should I Use `POJO-TESTER`? {#why-use-it}
-There are numbers of reasons you should use it.
+There are several reasons you should use it.

 ## `POJO-TESTER` makes you more productive {#productivity}
-Before `POJO-TESTER` you had to write number of tests to check that you implemented your `pojo-methods` well.
+Before `POJO-TESTER`, you had to write number of tests to check that you implemented your `pojo-methods` well.
 Let's see.

 For simple `Pojo` class:
 ```java